lucasrodes/pyphoon/experiments/tcxtc/README.md

 *   Images should be in range of [0, 255], where 0 and 255 correspond to 160
 Kelvin and 255 Kelvin, correspondingly.
 *   The model accepts **256x256 images** with **resolution 1 pixel ≈ 10 Km**.
+*   Images are assumed to have the typhoon eye in the image centre (i.e . at position [127, 127]).

 ## Usage in code
 You can also use the model in your code.